khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 description: "Understand Options Color.
 Learn how the rate of change of Gamma over time (Gamma Decay) impacts your portfolio risk as expiration rapidly approaches."
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, color, gamma, theta, pin-risk]
-keywords: [options, trading, derivatives, color, gamma, theta, pin-risk, gamma decay, risk management]
+keywords: [Options Color Greek, Gamma decay over time, Dynamic hedging risk, Second-order Greeks analysis, Time-sensitive Gamma management, Institutional risk topography, options, trading, derivatives, color, gamma, theta, pin-risk, gamma decay, risk management]
 image: /img/options-color-v2.webp
 slug: options-color-gamma-decay-risk
-schema_type: ScholarlyArticle
+schema_type: [ScholarlyArticle, SoftwareApplication, TechArticle]
 ---

 # Options Color: Managing Gamma Decay and Pin Risk

-The final hours of a 0DTE trade are where fortunes are made or lost on the back of Greeks that most traders don't even know exist.
-While everyone watches Theta decay, professional hedgers are watching **Color**—the rate at which your Gamma is eroding.
+The concluding hours of a 0DTE session represent the crucible where fortunes are forged or forfeited on the mechanics of Greeks that often elude retail awareness.
+While the general market focuses on the linear erosion of Theta, professional hedgers scrutinize **Color**—the critical metric that quantifies the temporal erosion of [Gamma acceleration](/blog/the-power-of-gamma).
 If you don't understand Color, you don't understand why your "perfect" hedge suddenly fails as the clock runs out.

 <!-- truncate -->